Snowflake-Labs/sfquickstarts/site/devlabs/getting_started_with_snowflake.md

 Duration: 8

 In this section we will explore aspects of Snowflake’s role-based access control (RBAC), such as creating a new role and granting it specific permissions.
-We will also cover the ACCOUNTADMIN (Account Administrator) role.
+We will also cover the `ACCOUNTADMIN` (Account Administrator) role.

-To continue with the Citi Bike story, let’s assume a junior DBA has joined Citi Bike and we want to create a new role for them with less privileges than the system-defined, default role of SYSADMIN.
+To continue with the Citi Bike story, let’s assume a junior DBA has joined Citi Bike and we want to create a new role for them with less privileges than the system-defined, default role of `SYSADMIN`.

 Negative
 : **Role-Based Access Control**